Cassius Marcellus Clay: Civil War and Minister to Russia

 Recalled to the United States in 1862 to accept a commission from Lincoln as a major general with the Union Army, Clay publicly refused to accept it unless Lincoln would agree to emancipate slaves under Confederate control.
 Clay was nonetheless commissioned a Major General of the US Volunteers General Staff on April 11, 1862, and Lincoln sent him to Kentucky to assess the mood for emancipation there and in the other border states.
 Following Clay's return to Washington, D.C., Lincoln issued the Emancipation Proclamation in late 1862, to take effect in January 1863.

 Clay resigned his commission on March 11, 1863, and returned to Russia, where he served until 1869.
 For his service in the Civil War, Clay received a pension noting his service as a Major General of Volunteers, as well as his service in the Mexican–American War.
 He was influential in the negotiations for the purchase of Alaska.

+According to historians, Clay retained some of his slaves for many years through the end of the American Civil War and passage of the Thirteenth Amendment.